Bobby Nunn (R&B musician)

-Bobby Nunn (born 1952) is an American R&B music producer, songwriter and vocalist, best known for his top 15 US Billboard R&B chart hit single, "She's Just a Groupie".
+Bobby Nunn (born 1952) is an American R&B music producer, songwriter and vocalist, best known for his top 15 US Billboard R&B chart hit single, "She's Just a Groupie" and for writing and producing the Grammy nominated hit single "Rocket 2U" for The Jets.

 Life and career

 Early years

 He was born in Buffalo, New York, United States.
 As a teenager, Nunn honed his writing, producing, singing, musician, and engineering skills at MoDo Records.
 The MoDo studio was located in the basement of the Nunn family home.
 Bobby with childhood friend Gene Coplin, was half of the MoDo duo known as Bob & Gene recorded tunes for the Nunn family label, Mo Do Records.
 Bob and Gene's songs were featured in the films Tyler Perry's Why Did I Get Married Too, Our Family Wedding and Different from Whom?
 In 2011, Bob and Gene were inducted into the Buffalo Music Hall of Fame.

 Nunn's big opportunity came through his association with Rick James.
 Nunn played keyboards and sang background vocals on some of James's early Motown recordings.
-Those recordings included the single, "You and I" and a most of the tracks on James' Come Get It! and Bustin' Out of L Seven albums.
+Those recordings included the single, "You and I" and most of the tracks on James' Come Get It! and Bustin' Out of L Seven albums.

 1980s

-After settling in L.A., Nunn worked with Earth, Wind & Fire's Philip Bailey on the Splendor album that featured him and his brother Billy Nunn, who co-wrote "Mary Jane" with Rick and "Splendor" for Columbia Records.
+After settling in L.A., Nunn worked with Earth, Wind & Fire's Philip Bailey on the Splendor album that featured him and his brother Billy Nunn, who co-wrote "Mary Jane" with Rick James and "Splendor" for Columbia Records.
+Bobby also worked with James on the Temptations' Reunion album.

 As a solo artist, Bobby Nunn co-produced his 1982 debut Motown album Second to Nunn, with Winston Monseque.
 He wrote or co-wrote all but one of the tracks.
-The album was successful, peaking No. 148 on the Billboard 200 album chart.
-The lead single, "She's Just a Groupie" was also successful and peaked at No. 15 on Billboard′s R&B singles chart.
+The album peaked at No. 148 on the Billboard 200 album chart.
+The lead single, "She's Just a Groupie" performed well, peaking at No. 15 on Billboard′s R&B singles chart.
 On the US Dance chart, the song went to No. 28.
 The chorus from "She's Just a Groupie" was used as the chorus on Snoop Dogg's song "Groupie" from his double platinum album, Tha Doggfather.
 It was sung by Charlie Wilson.

 Bobby performed on American Bandstand, Soul Train, Thicke of the Night and other shows during that time.
 Nunn's 1983 follow-up album, Private Party, despite some favorable reviews, failed to equal the success of his first release.
 His single "Don't Knock It (Until You Try It)" (on Motown TMG 1323) peaked at No. 65 on the UK Singles Chart in February 1984.
 The album also spawned a club favorite, "Hangin' Out at the Mall" which featured Tata Vega.
-Nunn's third album titled Fresh recorded in 1984, was never released.
+Nunn's third album titled Fresh was recorded in 1984, but was never released.